open/close all folders

-Baldrick's rant about the pointlessness of war, especially the one they're in, in the finale of Goes Forth.
+- Baldrick's rant about the pointlessness of war, especially the one they're in.
 For once, Blackadder has nothing to say in response.

-The last scene of Blackadder Goes Forth was a Dying Moment of Awesome for the entire cast (sans Melchett), the editor, and the BBC for having the guts to broadcast the episode on Remembrance Sunday with only one complaint. note
+- The last scene of Blackadder Goes Forth was a Dying Moment of Awesome for the entire cast (sans Melchett).
+In terms of meta, the editors and the BBC earn their own moment of awesome: using the existing crappy-acted footage and slow it down significantly to turn it into one of the most impactful endings in television , and then having the guts to broadcast the episode on Remembrance Sunday with only one complaint. note

-Although it backfires on him in the end, the fury of Ebenezer Blackadder unleashed at the end of Blackadder's Christmas Carol.
+- Although it backfires on him in the end, the fury of Ebenezer Blackadder unleashes at the end.

-The end of Back & Forth, with a Blackadder finally becoming king, as his long-ago ancestor first wanted in series one.
+- The ending with a Blackadder finally becoming king, as his long-ago ancestor first wanted in series one.

 - Not only that, but he's got a beautiful wife, he's adored by the nation, and he rules alone having dissolved Parliament.